keke-nice/rPPG-MAE/README.md

 # rPPG-MAE

-This repository contains official implementation of the paper "rPPG-MAE: Self-supervised Pretraining with Masked Autoencoders for Remote Physiological Measurements", by Xin Liu, Yuting Zhang, Zitong Yu, Hao Lu, Huanjing Yue, and Jingyu Yang, which was published on IEEE TMM 2024.
+This repository hosts the official implementation of "rPPG-MAE: Self-supervised Pretraining with Masked Autoencoders for Remote Physiological Measurements."
+Authored by Xin Liu, Yuting Zhang, Zitong Yu, Hao Lu, Huanjing Yue, and Jingyu Yang, the paper has been published in IEEE Transactions on Multimedia (IEEE TMM) in 2024.
 [Paper download](https://arxiv.org/abs/2306.02301)

 ![pipelinenew1](https://github.com/keke-nice/rPPG-MAE/assets/83239988/0403c8eb-c2e6-4503-8824-74295720edc1)